Free Acting Resume Samples and Examples

 As a student (or recent grad), your first instinct will be to fill your resumé with credits, courses, and master classes.
 But wait...

-I'll give you the same advice I gave above.
-Keep it simple.
+The same advice from above still applies: Keep it simple.
 Sure, do a little name dropping if you think it will help.
 But don't go overboard.

 "Ballet 4, Jazz 3, Tap 2..."

 Directors don't care about that stuff.
 In fact, they'll see it as pretentious and try-hard.
 If you want to market yourself as an actor, don't try to impress.

 Instead, focus on using your type.
 Tell them how to cast you.
 What roles have you played that you could play again in the real world?
 List them at the top.

 Also, list professional credits towards the top, and educational credits toward the bottom.
 In time, you won't need to list your high school and college credits at all.

 In this acting resume sample, there's very little mention of training, and all of the community and educational theatre credits are gone.
 Also gone are your stats: Height, weight, vocal range, etc. Why?

 Because by now, casting directors know you and your work.
 Your resumé becomes less of an introduction, and more of a reminder.

 Also notice that you're no longer getting calls at home: You've got an agent or manager for that.